hiba-awad-phd/Verifog/README.md

 A message of the path will appear in the first eclipse window.
 The model will be saved with .fog extension, you must replace it by .xmi

-Import your new xmi model in the ...
+- Import your new xmi model in fr.imta.semafor.fogAdlModel/src/fr/imta/model/
+- Open it with xmi view
+- Right-click on any Node file to open OCL console